wannesm/LeuvenMapMatching/docs/usage/latitudelongitude.rst

 Dealing with Latitude-Longitude
 ===============================

-The toolbox can deal with latitude-longitude coordinates and uses the nvector package for this.
+The toolbox can deal with latitude-longitude coordinates directly.
-Map matching, however, requires a lot of repeated computations between points and latitude-longitude computations can be rather expensive compared to simple Euclidean distances.
+Map matching, however, requires a lot of repeated computations between points and latitude-longitude computations will be more expensive than Euclidean distances.
-Therefore, it is recommended to project your latitude-longitude coordinates first to an x-y plane and use these coordinates for map matching.

-There are three options:
+There are three different options how you can handle latitude-longitude coordinates:

 Option 1: Use Latitude-Longitude directly
 -----------------------------------------